Marshall Major V vs Audio-Technica ATH-M50xBT2 (Black)

 Which one is better?

-The Marshall Major V is the better buy for most people - its 100+ hours of battery life crushes the Audio-Technica ATH-M50xBT2's 50 hours.
-That said, grab the ATH-M50xBT2 if you prefer a lighter design at 10.8 oz and enjoy high-resolution audio - it's still a strong contender.
+The Marshall Major V is the better buy for most people - its staggering 100+ hours of battery life crushes the Audio-Technica ATH-M50xBT2 (Black).
+That said, grab the ATH-M50xBT2 if you prioritize sound quality and don't mind the shorter battery life - it's still an impressive option.

 Who should buy each?